GBiondo1310/esp32_server/README.md

     k1 : v1
     k2 : v2
     k3 : v3
-    This happens after response is sent to the client k4 : v4
+    This happens after the response is sent to the client k4 : v4
     k5 : v5
     ```